tindll/MMS/README.md

 As I don't want to overcomplexify my trading strategy to start with, I will use simple indicators such as momentum, macd, rsi, bbands (potentially fibonacci retracements, ATR, Ichimoku Clouds for things such as closing a position).

-A python script will create signals when it thinks it's a good time to enter a position (short/long), based on RSI divergences, close above/below bbands, macd crossovers and potentially ichimoku clouds (given a better understanding of clouds).
+1) A python script will create signals when it thinks it's a good time to enter a position (short/long), based on RSI divergences, close above/below bbands, macd crossovers and potentially ichimoku clouds (given a better understanding of clouds).
 The python code also produces charts (as seen below) and I would like to make a website that shows all active trades with pertinent information : http://www.zjamsty.com/

-Depending on how much time I have left, I would also like to try and make a regression based machine learning AI using tensorflow.
+2) I would also like to try and make a regression based machine learning AI using tensorflow.
 (My python code produces a CSV like file (see c:\data\pandas.txt), and thanks to the binance API, I have access to a near unlimited supply of price information, my datasets will be produces thanks to these "CSV" files)

 ![most recent chart](https://github.com/tindll/mms/blob/main/chart.png)